 Week One (5-day): June 29 – July 3, 2020.
 Classes run 9 am – 4 pm daily and students are welcome to stay late in their studio.

-As this a five-day workshop, students will have the opportunity to develop their composition and planning skills, find different ways of mark-making that are personal and relevant, use a range of tools, and make and build on mistakes and accidents.
+As this a five-day workshop, students will have the opportunity to develop their composition and planning skills, find ways of mark-making that are personal and relevant, try a range of tools, and make and build on mistakes and accidents.
+With uninterrupted time away from the demands of ordinary life, participants will focus on their artwork and their personal responses to ideas, and will return to their regular studio practice with fresh viewpoints and ways of perceiving.

 Laureen Marchand lives in Val Marie, Saskatchewan, just north of the Montana border at the gateway to Grasslands National Park.
 Inspired by this region's subtlety and remoteness, her paintings reflect on our ideas and perception of beauty.
 These artworks invite us to see not just the painted object, but ourselves in it.Click here to read more about LAUREEN MARCHAND